Why can't I upload my video to Chalk & Wire?

 Step 3: Name your new Video File and Select the Output Type

 3. Click Browse to open a browsing window for your computer and select the destination for the compressed file.
-Enter a new name for the video file that you are about to create through the compression process.
+Enter a new name for the video file that you are about to create.

-4. Use the Devices drawer on the right side of the application to select the iPod option.
+4. Use the Devices drawer on the right side of the application to select the iPad option.
 This will adjust the settings in the main HandBrake window for you.